reefactor/brainfood_reference/README.md

 > .. we can almost always detect antifragility (and fragility) using a simple test of asymmetry : **anything that has more upside than downside from random events (or certain shocks) is antifragile; the reverse is fragile**
 > --  Nassim Taleb in Antifragile: Things That Gain from Disorder

+Randomness is indistinguishable from complicated, undetected, and undetectable order; but order itself is indistinguishable from artful randomness.
+> -- The bed of Procrustes: philosophical and practical aphorisms by Nassim Taleb

 Antifragility is the antidote to [Black Swans](https://en.wikipedia.org/wiki/Black_swan_theory).